trovu/trovu/docs/users/advanced.md

 You can create and manage your own user shortcuts and set advanced settings:

-1. If you don't have one, [create a Github.com account](https://github.com/signup).
+1. If you don't have one, [create a GitHub.com account](https://github.com/signup).
 It is free.
-1. Fork [trovu-data-user](https://github.com/trovu/trovu-data-user) into your own Github account.
+1. Fork [trovu-data-user](https://github.com/trovu/trovu-data-user) into your own GitHub account.
 1. In there, adjust `config.yml` to your needs, and add your own shortcuts to `shortcuts.yml`.
 (Both are [YAML files](https://en.wikipedia.org/wiki/YAML).)
 1. Call Trovu with `https://trovu.net/?#github=YOUR_GITHUB_USERNAME`